sumedh-bolla/WeatherNexus/README.md

 # WeatherNexus

-A lightweight weather-forecasting application (desktop/console/web) built by Himesh-2007, providing real-time weather data and forecasts for user-specified locations.
+A lightweight weather-forecasting application, providing real-time weather data and forecasts for user-specified locations.

 ## 📋 Table of Contents
 - [Features](#features)